horchler/DynamixelQ/README.md

  2. Download and expand the [ZIP archive of the DynamixelQ repository](https://github.com/horchler/DynamixelQ/archive/master.zip).
 In the resultant *DynamixelQ-master* folder there two libraries: *DynamixelQ* and *USBprint*.
  3. Locate the *Libraries* folder for the ROBOTIS_OpenCM IDE and place the *DynamixelQ* and *USBprint* library folders there.
 On OS X, this folder is in *Documents/ROBOTIS/*.
 On Windows, it is located at *Documents\ROBOTIS\* (or possibly *My Documents\ROBOTIS\*).
  4. Relaunch the ROBOTIS_OpenCM IDE.
 "DynamixelQ" should now appear under *File > Examples* and *Sketch > Import Library...*.
+ 5. Minor edits and bug reports and fixes can be submitted by [filing an issue](https://github.com/horchler/DynamixelQ/issues) or via email.
+To add new functionality or make propose major changes, please [fork the repository](https://help.github.com/articles/fork-a-repo).
+Any new features should be accompanied by some means of testing.
+Email or file an issue if you have any questions.

 --------